jabedparadox/Snippig-Tool-with-Text-Recognition/README.md

 * Area selection of screen
 * Entire screen

+## Image improving

-## For better text recognition performance from noisy image or colorod image etc, thresholding of an image [thresholding process is separating an image into       foreground values (black) and background values (white).] is good enough.
+For better text recognition performance from noisy image or colorod image etc, thresholding of an image [thresholding process is separating an image into       foreground values (black) and background values (white).] is good enough.
 By 'opencv-python' module in python this can be done.
 Installation
   ```pip install opencv-python```
  [Details thresholding](https://opencv-python-tutroals.readthedocs.io/en/latest/py_tutorials/py_imgproc/py_thresholding/py_thresholding.html)